Krystle Matthews: September 2022 recording

-On September 8, 2022, Project Veritas again obtained a recording of Matthews making racist statements about White people, resulting in calls for her resignation by Republican South Carolina Attorney General Alan Wilson and fellow Democrat South Carolina State House Representative Justin Bamberg.
+On September 8, 2022, Project Veritas again obtained a recording of Matthews making statements about White people, resulting in calls for her resignation by South Carolina Attorney General Alan Wilson, a Republican, and State House Representative Justin Bamberg, a fellow Democrat.
 In the recording, Representative Matthews states, "My district is slightly Republican, and it's heavily White.
 I'm no stranger to White people, I'm from a mostly White town.
 And let me tell you one thing.
 You oughta know who you're dealing with, like -- you gotta treat them like shit, like I mean that’s the only way they’ll respect you.
 I keep them right here, like under my thumbs.
 That's where I keep it.
 You have to, otherwise they get out of control, like kids."
-In a statement, Matthews confirmed that her voice is heard in the recording and characterized the incident as an attack, referring to Project Veritas as a "satirical MAGA Powered news outlet".
+In a statement, Matthews confirmed that her voice is heard in the recording, but she characterized the audio as a misleading edit by a "satirical MAGA Powered news outlet" of a "tongue-in-cheek" exchange.